 General Entrance Requirements

-A 15-25 page essay on any literary topic, written in Spanish or Portuguese, must accompany the student's application for admission.
+A 15-25 page essay on any literary and/or cultural topic, written in Spanish or Portuguese, must accompany the student's application for admission.

 Please visit the Graduate School website for complete information regarding application and admission.

 By the end of the second year of graduate study (fourth semester), all students must demonstrate reading proficiency in one foreign language that is relevant to the student's field of specialization.
 Students are urged to fulfill this requirement in the first year of residence.
 The language requirement must be satisfied in order for the student to be authorized to take the general examination.
 In addition, students specializing in Hispanic literature and culture are required to take at least one 500-level Portuguese course and, likewise, students focusing on Luso-Brazilian topics are expected to take at least one 500-level Spanish course.

 - A total of at least 15 course units at the graduate level (14 for letter grade credit, and one that may be an audit in the third year)

 - Two to three course units in graduate courses other than Spanish and Portuguese (with an absolute maximum of five), usually in an allied field pertinent to the student's area of specialization

 - An oral presentation in the first year

 - A completed doctoral dissertation and its oral public defense